ktmeaton/ncov-recombinant/docs/sphinx/source/development.md

 If the column that failed is only `lineage`, because lineage assignments have changed with the new nextclade dataset, simply update the values in `defaults/validation.tsv`.
 This is expected when upgrading nextclade-cli or the nextclade dataset.

 If the column that failed is `breakpoints` or `parents_clade`, this indicates a more complicated issue with breakpoint detection.
-The most common reason is because `sc2rf` modes has been changed to capture a new lineage (see development trigger 3, new lineage, for more information).
-This presents an optimization challenge, and is solved by working through steps 5 and 6 of **Development: Trigger 3 | New Proposed Lineage** until sensitivity and specificity are restore for all lineages.
+The most common reason is because `sc2rf` modes has been changed to capture a new lineage (see <a href="development.html#trigger-3-new-proposed-lineage">Trigger 3</a> for more information).
+This presents an optimization challenge, and is solved by working through steps 5 and 6 of <a href="development.html#trigger-3-new-proposed-lineage">Trigger 3 | New Proposed Lineage</a> until sensitivity and specificity are restore for all lineages.

 Once validation is completed successfully for all profiles, update `defaults/validation.tsv` as follows: